What's new

 v1.2.0

-Log-in fix and older records re-anchored.
+Top-to-bottom security audit, log-in fixes, and older records re-anchored.

+A four-part security audit covered the backend, the website, the extension, and the server, and every high- and medium-severity finding was fixed.
 Small fixes to the extension's log-in flow, and the first eight legacy records were moved onto the current smart contract.

 Browser extension